Rannamaari: Outline of story

 Rannamaari, the notorious sea demon that haunted the people of the Maldives since time immemorial.
-Particularly, sea goddess held influence in Malé Atoll (Kaafu Atoll in modern day).

-Every month, a virgin had to be sacrificed for the demon or the people of Maldives were to face her wrath..
-A girl was chosen from the inhabitants by the king or his advisers, dressed up, and she would subsequently be kept alone on the first night of the month in an isolated Buddhist temple at the eastern seafront in Malé.
+Every month, a virgin had to be sacrificed to the demon while failure to do so would lead to the islanders facing its wrath.
+A girl was chosen from the inhabitants by drawing lots, dressed up, and she would subsequently be kept alone on the first night of the month in an isolated Buddhist temple at the eastern seafront in Malé.
 At dawn, the girl's family would return to the temple to find the girl dead and her body violated.
-Maldivians were very distraught over the consistent sacrifices until a Muslim traveller from the Maghreb called Abu'l-Barakat al-Barbari suggested that he be sent to the temple in the place of a girl to read verses of the Quran there.
+Maldivians were very distraught over the consistent sacrifices until a Muslim traveller from the Maghreb called Abu'l-Barakat al-Barbari suggested that he be sent to the temple in place of a girl to read verses of the Quran there.
 After the traveller recited the Quran in the temple, the demon disappeared and was never heard of again.
 The king then converted to Islam and the legend relates that the islanders converted soon after as well.

-The king (which identified by Oleg Krassov as Dhovemi of the Maldives), then also changed his name into Sultan Mohammed bin Abdullah.
+The king (often identified as Dhovemi of the Maldives), then also changed his name into Sultan Mohammed bin Abdullah.